CathalSweeney6/thefjordblog/README.md

 * The site's logo font was taken from [cdnfonts.com](https://www.cdnfonts.com/baron-neue.font).
 * The site's icons were taken from [fontawesome.com](https://fontawesome.com).
 * The site's hero image was taken from [Pixabay.com](https://pixabay.com/), and uploaded using Cloudinary.
+* The site's favicon image was taken from [freepik.com](https://www.freepik.com/).
+* The Admin and Commenter profile pictures were taken from [istockphoto.com](https://www.istockphoto.com/).
 * Some of the blogpost's featured images were taken from [Pexels.com](https://pexels.com/).
 * The 'Nordic Shows' blogpost featured image was taken from [BBC.com](https://www.bbc.co.uk/programmes/m0002qyz).
 * The 'Lego' blogpost featured image was taken from [Ideabrickworks.com](https://ideabrickworks.com/the-art-and-fun-of-the-mosaic/).